Here We Go Again Tour

 The Here We Go Again Tour was the seventh solo concert tour by American singer-actress Cher in support of her twenty-sixth studio album Dancing Queen.
 This was the first time the singer had embarked on a world tour since her Living Proof: The Farewell Tour (2002–2005).
-The tour started on September 21, 2018, and was forced to conclude on March 10, 2020 due to the COVID-19 pandemic.
+The tour started on September 21, 2018, and was forced to conclude on March 10, 2020, after the breakout of the COVID-19 pandemic.